namazso/OpenHashTab/README.md

 ## License

-All original code in this repo are licensed under the following license, unless explicitly stated otherwise in the file:
+All original code in this repo is licensed under the following license, unless explicitly stated otherwise in the file:

 	Copyright 2019-2025 namazso <admin@namazso.eu>
 	OpenHashTab - File hashing shell extension